hardhats/vista-install-docs/New/InitializeVistA.rst

 ZTMGRSET
 --------
 The routine ZTMGRSET defines VistA global variables and saves system wide M routines that are M and OS specific.
 We need to kill ^%ZOSF to make sure we don't have old answers here; and sometimes having ^%ZOSF when you have just switched M implementations causes a catch 22 problem.
-The text scrape below is for GT.M/YottaDB; Cache follows.
+The text scrape below is for GT.M/YottaDB; the one for Cache follows it.

 .. raw:: html